ChenhongyiYang/QueryDet-PyTorch/README.md

 # Clone our repository and have fun with it!
 git clone https://github.com/ChenhongyiYang/QueryDet-PyTorch.git

-# OPTIONAL: Install the python evaluation tool for VisDrone if you
+# OPTIONAL: Install the python evaluation tool for VisDrone
 # Reference: https://github.com/tjiiv-cprg/visdrone-det-toolkit-python
 cd visdrone-det-toolkit-python
 pip install -e .